Shared Strategy for Advancing Recreation in Nova Scotia

 To ensure the continued growth and sustainability of the recreation field.

-The Shared Strategy Working Group has been formed to develop and support an action plan in moving provincial initiatives forward.
+The Shared Strategy Working Group was formed to develop and support an action plan in moving provincial initiatives forward.
 In 2018, a study was conducted with Municipal Recreation Directors around the province.

 The Inclusion and Access Task Team is a sub group of the Shared Strategy Working Group (SSWG) whose mandate is to coordinate implementation of the Shared Strategy for Advancing Recreation in Nova Scotia.
 The specific focus of the Task Team is Goal 2 of the Shared Strategy, “Inclusion and Access: To increase inclusion and access to recreation for populations that face constraints to participation.”

 Develop tools and resources to increase inclusion and access to recreation for populations that face constraints to participation.
 As shown in the Shared Strategy on page 11: